The 2 Ingredients Couples Need In Order To Be Truly Compatible

 Example: Despite facing setbacks in her job search, Emma maintains a positive attitude and continues to apply for positions, attend networking events, and learn new skills to improve her chances of success.

 Whether in work or relationships, obstacles are certain to happen.
-In fact, this is usually where our greatest growth takes place.
+This is usually where our greatest growth takes place.
 The fortitude to bring oneself back into focus and direct one's energy to what is most important and needed with a positive attitude is a foundational attribute to master.

 So, are you truly compatible?